 Robot Control

-For robot control specifically, an additional python package has been created on top of motorcortex-python called motorcortex-robot-control-python.
-This package simplifies robot control tasks such as moving the robot to a specific position, controlling the gripper, etc.
+For robot control specifically, an additional Python package has been created on top of motorcortex-python: motorcortex-robot-control-python.
+This package simplifies robot control tasks such as moving the robot to a specific position, controlling the gripper, and converting between joint and Cartesian coordinates.

 You can install it using pip: